 Which leads us onto the next challenge!
 Nutrition.

 Stabling horses shouldn’t mean their diet changes too much in terms of make up.
 We all know forage/fibre should make up the majority of their diet.

 There are some other challenges winter poses to some of the nutrients our horses require.
-Rugging horses and keeping them in inhibits their ability to absorb Vitamin D from the sun.
-Lack of fresh grass also means they don’t get Beta Carotene, which is essential for Vitamin A. Feeding a multi-vitamin such as SimplySunshine will ensure they are topping up on vitamins and minerals.
-It also contains high levels of Vitamin D and Beta Carotene.
+Rugging horses and keeping them in, inhibits their ability to absorb Vitamin D from the sun.
+Lack of fresh grass also means they don’t get Beta Carotene, which is essential for Vitamin A. Feeding a multi-vitamin such as SimplySunshine will ensure they are topping up on vitamins and minerals, and it also contains high levels of Vitamin D and Beta Carotene.
 The probiotic pellet will help the hindgut too if your horse has gone from having turnout, to no turnout.

 CategoryAdvice, Feeding and Nutrition, Horse Care & Equipment, Keeping your horse happy, Nutrition

 Forage blocks such as Munch Blocks can help top up their fibre too.
 Our Munch Blocks contain 50% of the essential vitamins and minerals recommended for the average horse (500kg).